Social Enterprise Pitch

 Abstract Review and Selection

 Social enterprise pitches are accepted on a rolling application deadline.
-The first qualified submissions will be accepted.
-We encourage you to submit your social enterprise pitch as soon as you decide that you would like to present.
-Submitters will be notified about the decision on their abstract within approximately 4-6 weeks from submission.
+The first qualified submissions will be invited for video submission, and the highest quality video submitters will be selected for presentation at the conference.
+We encourage you to submit your social enterprise pitch abstract as soon as you decide that you would like to present.
+Submitters will be notified about the decision on their abstract within approximately 4-6 weeks from submission, and they will be notified about the final decision on their video submission within an additional 4 weeks from submission.

 If my social enterprise pitch is accepted for oral presentation, what are the next steps?